 If you’re new to CBD (short for cannabidiol), you might be slightly intimidated by all of the information online.
-Words like full-spectrum, broad-spectrum, THC percentage, microdosing… oh my.
-It’s enough to make anyone pop a few STRESS gummies.
+Words like full-spectrum, broad-spectrum, THC percentage, microdosing, and on and on.
+It’s enough to make anyone pop a few Stress gummies.

 However, before you jump in and buy your first (or second) CBD product, there’s a few key details to understand about the different types of CBD.
 One of the biggest starting points is to determine what kind of "spectrum" blend you want.

 But what is full-spectrum CBD vs. broad-spectrum CBD?
 What are their differences?
 Most importantly, which type of CBD better suits you?

 Before we detail the different types of CBD, here’s a quick recap of what CBD is.

 CBD is one of the cannabinoids found in cannabis plant.
 Another type of cannabinoid is THC (short for tetrahydrocannabinol), which responsible giving a high like marijuana.
 CBD oil products have little to no high, meaning they're processed differently to get the desired blend of cannabinoids.

 Here are the three CBD oil choices for most products on the market today: